sciZer0/newdiscoveries/c/README.md

 For example, the target for Gravitational Force (Invisible Hand) -- while pushing an object -- is to give the object the downward Acceleration of 9.8 (m/s²).

-Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” for Gravitational Force.
+Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” associated with Gravitational Force (Invisible Hand).

-Or also, if wanted, we might call this Acceleration of 9.8 (m/s²) “Target Acceleration” for “this” Force, or “Target Acceleration” for “this” Push.

-Importantly, Gravitational Force (Invisible Hand), while pushing an object, always has its Target Acceleration.
-Target Acceleration for Gravitational Force is always 9.8 (m/s²).
+Target Acceleration associated with Gravitational Force is always 9.8 (m/s²).

-Moreover, in reality, each Force, while pushing an object, has such a characteristic as its Target Acceleration.
+Moreover, in reality, each Force, while pushing an object, has such a characteristic as Target Acceleration.

 In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.

 The concept of Target Acceleration works like the “Butterfly Effect”, this new concept changes everything in science.

-The concept fundamentally improves our understanding of the Universe, opening to us new doors -- other fundamental things, including:

-* New Formula for Force

-* New Formula for Work

-* New Formula for Energy

-* New Sort of Mechanical Work: Static Mechanical Work

 ## 2.2.
 New Formula for Force